-"I thought we had a real good defensive game plan and held them without a touchdown," OSU head coach John Cooper said.
+"I thought we had a real good defensive game plan and held them without a touchdown," OSU head coach John Cooper told BSB.
 "Offensively, we did what we had to do to win the game."

 Both Stanley Jackson and Joe Germaine were solid in leading the offense.
 Jackson completed 8 of 15 passes for 89 yards and a touchdown and also ran for 44 yards.
 Germaine came off the bench and completed 8 of 12 passes for 177 yards and three scores.

 "Both our quarterbacks did a great job of handling the football today," Cooper said.
 "They did a good job of getting the plays in, checking their receivers.
 I thought Stan did a good job of running the offense and throwing the boy.
 Joe - boy, he was hot."

 Ohio State had a 14-6 lead at halftime thanks to second-quarter touchdowns by Pepe Pearson on a 13-yard run and Dee Miller on a 27-yard pass from Germaine.
 The Buckeyes then dominated the second half, reaching the end zone five more times.
 Pearson added a 6-yard touchdown run early in the third quarter, and Miller, David Boston, Tom Hoying and Ken-Yon Rambo caught touchdown passes to help OSU pull away.

 Miller and Boston combined for 182 yards receiving, and Germaine went over the 1,000-yard passing mark for the season.